ekirmen/zeatingmaps/README.md

 sale of duplicate tickets when multiple users try to purchase the same seat.

 To receive realtime updates from Supabase you must add the table to the `supabase_realtime` publication after creating it.
-Run the following SQL inside your project:
+A helper SQL script is provided at `sql/enable_realtime_for_seats.sql` which contains the following
+command:

 ```sql
 ALTER PUBLICATION supabase_realtime ADD TABLE seats;
 ```
+Run this file using `psql` or the Supabase SQL editor after the `seats` table is created.

 To power the web studio CMS, create a `cms_pages` table.
 The `sql/create_cms_pages_table.sql` script defines the basic schema including a